EasyCrypt/easycrypt/README.md

         $> opam repository add easycrypt git://github.com/EasyCrypt/opam.git
         $> opam update

+  2. Optionally, select the EasyCrypt (git) branch you want to use:

+       $> opam pin add easycrypt https://github.com/EasyCrypt/easycrypt.git#branch

+     where `branch` is the branch name you want to use (e.g. `aprhl`).

+     In that case, we advise you to create a dedicated opam switch (see first step above).

-  2. Optionally, use opam to install the system dependencies:
+  3. Optionally, use opam to install the system dependencies:

         $> opam install depext
         $> opam depext easycrypt

-  3. Add the EasyCrypt meta-packages:
+  4. Add the EasyCrypt meta-packages:

         $> opam install --deps-only easycrypt
         $> opam install ec-provers